extremenetworks/ExtremeScripting/EXOS/Python/Email_event/README.md

 * Copy the script to the switch
 * Adjust in the script the following lines:

+    myVirtualRouter = 2  <- Number of your virtual-router to reach SMTP server

     FromDomain = "@email.com"

     to = 'Your@email.com'